-The SEL UTM solution integrates a state-of-the-art firewall and dynamic routing into the rugged SEL-3355 Automation Controller, enhancing the resiliency of network communications between substations and the control center.
+The SEL UTM solution integrates an OPNsense-based state-of-the-art firewall and dynamic routing into the rugged SEL-3355 Automation Controller, enhancing the resiliency of network communications between substations and the control center.
 This advanced cybersecurity system provides stateful firewall tracking, deep-packet inspection, adaptive routing, and hardware failover.

 Protect the OT Network From Malware and Unauthorized Access—Apply a stateful firewall with SEL UTM, which tracks the state of network connections (such as TCP streams and UDP communication) to increase filtering while reducing configuration needs.
 The firewall protects OT networks, such as substation LANs, against ransomware, trojans, viruses, and other malware and uses deep-packet inspection to detect malicious code in incoming packets from WANs.
 SEL UTM supports multiple network address translation (NAT) options, such as one to one, port forwarding, and outbound NAT, and supports multiple public interfaces.

 Rely on Hardware Designed Specifically for OT Environments—SEL UTM uses SEL rugged automation controllers, which are tested to protective relay standards.
 These automation controllers have no moving parts and are designed to withstand vibration, electrical surges, fast transients, and extreme temperatures.